TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 A tranquil monastery built into the mountain, into a cave of luminescent gems.
 Many of those, who still the many who mourn their lives or losses travel here to meditate in peace.
-Only those given permission by a Planetar can enter into the Cavern of Stars.
+Only those given permission by a Planetar, Mydaiel, can enter into the Cavern of Stars.

 It is staffed by Hound Archon's, who act as caretakers, guards, and administrators of the monastery.
 There are two guards, three caretakers,